-The plaintiff also argued the school was solely liable for negligent hiring and Settlement continues on 9
+The plaintiff also argued the school was solely liable for negligent hiring and supervision.

 The school's chief executive officer, Rick Losasso, said in a deposition that the school didn't have a system in place to make sure its employees were taking students off-campus only to authorized destinations, the motion said.